kazad/WP-LatexRender/README.md

 Overview
 ========

 I've been using [Latex Render](http://sixthform.info/steve/wordpress/) for my Wordpress blog, but want to try MathJax (javascript math rendering).
+This is a replacement for the latex.php engine.

 Problem: switching to MathJax breaks RSS and email!